anytizer/hosted-content-importer.wp/hosted-content-importer/readme.txt

 == Changelog ==

-Please view the original development at: https://goo.gl/89KgSC for details, further plans, and todos.
+Please view the original development at: https://goo.gl/89KgSC for details and further plans.

 = 2.0.1 =
 * JotForm added.
 * SPL Autoloading the content processors.
 * Embedding gists: a new gist processor introduced.
-* Minor optimization and code cleaning.

 = 2.0.0 =
 * Product name has HCI word in it.
-* WP Admin > Pages > `[third]`: Reports on which posts/pages used this shortcode.
+* WP Admin > Posts > With `[third]` Tags: Reports on which posts/pages used this shortcode.
 * Implemented caches to store once-fetched contents locally.
-* Relocated assets.

 = 1.0.0 =
 * Forced not to cache in cURL.